cycomachead/cycomachead.github.io/about.md

 ## Credentials ##

-So, I'm generally not one to brag and usually feel that tests and the like are pretty overrated.
+I'm generally not one to brag and usually feel that tests and the like are pretty overrated.
 However, I am also proud of the effort I put into my current Apple Certifications.
 Currently I am an Apple Certified Associate for Mac Integration for OS X Lion (10.7) and an Aperture Certified Professional for Aperture 3.
 You can view info [here.](https://i7lp.integral7.com/durango/do/pr/prSearchResultDetail?ownername=apple&amp;D036E966675C40A4F2781F98BD661AB9=CEE0AC17FEDDBD04288234D8664D14B8&amp;usertype=candidate&amp;3D6CBF60ADAE3C6C0D8E570165AD529C=E9CD144372EB7BC9FE6E91C3684C043C&amp;basechannel=apple&amp;channel=apple) Otherwise, much of my photography is either self-taught or from the hours I've spent listening to podcasts or online blogs.
 Of course, I've also graduated from high school and am currently a college student, so I'm sure that counts for a little something!

 ## The Boring Stuff: Copyright &amp; Licensing ##